 To get the plugin up and running immediately, just follow the steps below:

-Once installed, MonsterInsights will give you a slew of information about your WordPress website under the “Reports” page.
+Once installed, MonsterInsights will give you a slew of information about your WordPress website at the dashboard.
 The data will be represented in charts and graphs so that it can be easily viewed and understood.

 In addition to that, you can also navigate across different sections of the UI to get more detailed metrics and data, such as conversion rates and trending search terms in Google.